+I have known for several years that track and field has stood above all other sports for me, and a trip to the national stage in 2018 cemented my love for the sport.
+I love the feeling of standing behind the white line and waiting for the gun to go off knowing my competitors are to the left and right of me.
+It is just me versus them, and I am always confident and determined to do my best to come out on top.
 I have loved sports since I was very little, I enjoy a variety of athletics which include basketball, volleyball, and of course, track and field.
 I have always considered myself a very active person who believes that hard work is the way to winning.
 I have been significantly inspired by my parents and older brother.
 They were all great athletes in their day, and I intend to follow in their footsteps.
-My father was an all-state football, basketball, and track member, my mother was very good at volleyball and basketball, and my brother was an awesome football player and state wrestler.
+My father was an all-state football, basketball, and track member, and my mother was very good at volleyball, basketball, and hurdles.
+My brother was an awesome football player and SD state wrestler.
 So, I have a lot to live up to, and I intend to make my own path and create my own piece of this long family tradition.